Beyond the Carnot limit: work extraction via an entropy battery: The entropy battery

 \subsection{Specifics of the entropy battery}

 The specific design of the entropy battery is shown in Fig.\ref{fig:Entropy battery specific}.
-The battery contains two overlapping ensembles, one small ensemble that acts as the working fluid (WF) for the Raman heat engine, and the other being a much larger reservoir (RES) of spin-polarized, energetically cold particles.
+The battery contains two overlapping ensembles, one small ensemble that acts as the working fluid (WF) for the unitary heat engine (adiabatic Raman transition), and the other being a much larger reservoir (RES) of spin-polarized, energetically cold particles.